 The committee should be completely independent from management and authorized to hire outside counsel and other advisers.
 At least one audit committee member should be a financial expert, but individuals with nonfinancial skills and expertise are also needed to provide different perspectives.

 The audit committee needs to be proactive.
-They should require (emphasis added) a root cause analysis after something fails, in an attempt to prevent a reoccurrence.
-They should have regular dialogue with the COO and CAE, discussing findings and trends.
+The must-read, not skim through reports and presentations prepared by outside professionals/consultants, ensure that gaps are discussed and remediated timely.
+They should require (emphasis added) a root cause analysis after something fails in an attempt to prevent a reoccurrence-recidivism is a nasty word!
+They should have regular dialogue with the CLO, CCO, and CAE, discussing findings and trends.
 Lastly, they should communicate with the other board members and committees.

 Establish and Enforce a System of Effective Controls, Both Internal and External.